-- If a pupil has a medical need then a detailed Care Plan is compiled by Ms Portundo in consultation with parents/carers.
-These are discussed with all staff who is involved with the pupil. - All staff receives annual Epipen training delivered by the school nurse. - Where necessary and in agreement with parents/carers medicines are administered in school but only where a signed Medi-Careplan is in place to ensure the safety of both child and staff member.
+- If a pupil has a medical need then a detailed Care Plan is compiled by Mrs M Portundo in consultation with parents/carers.
+This is then discussed with all staff who are involved with the pupil. - All staff receive annual Epipen training, delivered by a qualified medic. - Where necessary and in agreement with parents/carers, medicines are administered in school, but only where a signed Medi-Careplan is in place to ensure the safety of both child and staff member.